tomMoulard/htransformation/README.md

 ## How to use

-To choose a Rule you have to fill the `Type` field with either
+To choose a Rule you have to fill the `Type` field with one of the following:

 - 'Rename'  : to rename a header
 - 'Set'     : to Set a header
 - 'Del'     : to Delete a header
-- 'Join'    : to Join values on a header

 Each Rule can be named with the `Name` field

 ### Rename

-A Rename rule need 2 arguments
+A Rule Rename needs two arguments and optionally the third.

 - `Header`, the regex of the header you want to replace
 - `Value`, the new header
+- `HeaderPrefix`, the prefix to denote the new Header name is to be taken from another header value

 ```yaml
 # Example Rename